Ultimate Guide to Japanese Customs

 Exchanging business cards

-Meishi (business cards) are a vital aspect of Japanese business culture.
+Meishi (business cards) are a vital aspect of Japanese business customs.
 Make sure you’re always carrying some just in case.
 Keeping them in your pants pocket is frowned on, so grab a cardholder at the airport or a convenience store.
 Make sure they’re perfectly clean and crisp.
 If you work for an international company, include Japanese and English versions of the information on opposite sides and present the Japanese side facing upward.

 You’ll want to hold it with both hands, letters readable to the receiver and not the giver, when you present it.
 Your partner will also present theirs.
 Traditionally the lower-ranking person would put their card lower, but that’s falling out of practice.
 Hold yours in your left hand while you take theirs with your right.
 Read it to show interest and then either place it in front of you if you’re sitting or store it in your card case if you’re standing.
 If you’re in a meeting it’s polite to put the card away once the discussion starts winding down but before it’s over, since you don’t want to appear to have forgotten it.

-Body contact is not prevalent in Japanese culture.
+Body contact is not prevalent in Japanese customs.
 While some Japanese people have adopted foreign customs such as shaking hands, others will exchange bows.
 It’s best practice to wait for the other person to offer a hand before trying to shake it.
 Casual touches like patting someone on the back or placing a hand on their shoulder are considered astonishingly forward.
 Save it for close friends.

 LinkedIn isn't globally popular yet, so don’t be surprised if you’re asked for your Facebook.
 Just in case, make sure there’s nothing on there you wouldn’t want a future boss to see.
 No matter where you intend on working, it’s good for a quick search of your name to not reveal anything untoward.